 - At the time of submission to Arch MI for underwriting, the appraisal must be dated within 120 days; otherwise, a recertification of value is required.
-However, if the property is appraised "subject to completion," the lender will be responsible for obtaining the recertification of value prior to the Note Date and the document must be retained in the loan file. - The appraisal must be dated within 120 days of the Note Date; otherwise, a recertification of value is required. - The recertification of value must be no more than 120 days old on the Note Date. - If the recertification of value indicates a decline in value, a new, full URAR with interior/exterior inspection is required. - The appraisal cannot be more than 12 months old on the Note Date.
-Recertification of value is not acceptable for appraisals older than 12 months; a new, full URAR with interior/exterior inspection is required.
+However, if the property is appraised "subject to completion," the credit union will be responsible for obtaining the recertification of value prior to the Note Date and the document must be retained in the loan file. - The appraisal must be dated within 120 days of the Note Date; otherwise, a recertification of value is required. - The recertification of value must be no more than 120 days old on the Note Date. - If the recertification of value indicates a decline in value, a new, full URAR with interior/exterior inspection is required. - The appraisal cannot be more than 12 months old on the Note Date.
+Recertification of value is not acceptable for appraisals older than 12 months; a new, full URAR with interior/exterior inspection is required. - Credit documents: - Credit documents include credit reports and employment, income and asset documentation.
+For all mortgage loans (existing and new construction), the credit documents must be no more than 120 days old on the Note Date. - When consecutive credit documents are in the loan file, the most recent document is used to determine whether it meets the age requirement.
+For example, when two consecutive monthly bank statements are used to verify a depository asset, the date of the most recent statement must be no more than 120 days old on the Note Date. - If the credit documents are older than allowed, the credit union must update them. - Single-Close Construction-to-Permanent Loans: - For this transaction type there is only one Note Date, therefore the conversion/modification date is not applicable to the age of documentation.
+If the credit union updates documentation prior to activating the mortgage insurance (for example, to satisfy Agency requirements), any material differences discovered must be reported to Arch MI per the Master Policy requirements.